BV-BRC/BV-BRC-Docs/docroot/quick_references/organisms_taxon/experiments_comparisons_tables.md

 * **Hide/Show:** Toggles (hides) the right-hand side Details Pane.
 * **Download:**  Downloads the selected items (rows).
 * **Copy:** Copies the selected items to the clipboard.
 * **Genes:** Opens the Transcriptomics Genes Filter Tool and Table/Heatmap page.
-See [Transcriptomics Gene List](../organisms_taxon/transcriptomics_gene_list.html) user guide for information on this page.
+See [Transcriptomics Gene List](../organisms_taxon/transcriptomics_gene_list.html) Quick Reference Guide for information on this page.